frobnitzem/nightly/README.md

 The `build.py` script carries out these steps, aborting the process on error:

 1. mkdir `build_dir` and run `templates/clone.sh <git repo dir> <commit>`
-   - this script should clone picongpu at the specified commit into `picongpu`
+   - this script should clone your repo at the specified commit into a subdir
+   - usually the output subdir has the same same as your repository
    - its output is captured to `clone.log`
    - nonzero return aborts the build